AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Kallen actually not dead? </p>

 !!! note
-    Updated to 6.2.
+    Updated to 6.3.

-> Boss to be Chosen: Husk, then Aponia or Vill-V
+> Boss to be Chosen: Husk Mysticism, then Aponia or Vill-V

 !!! note
     For Husk you'll NEED both Hua's Resolve and Hometown (Support Skill) if you want to make sure you'll be able to survive against it, especially if your Evade skills aren't very on-point and good.